Norwegian Hottie Hilde Osland Flaunts Her Tiny Waist In Revealing Crop Top & Ripped Jeans

 Hilde Osland wasn’t shy about showing some skin in a skimpy crop top for her latest Instagram upload.
 The Norwegian hottie published the post to her account on Saturday morning.

-In the post, Hilde rocked a pink off-the-shoulder crop top that boasted a knotted element in the front.
+In the update, Hilde rocked a pink off-the-shoulder crop top that boasted a knotted element in the front.
 The top showcased the model’s toned arms, shoulders, ample cleavage, flat tummy, tiny waist, and rock hard abs.

 The blond bombshell paired the top with some ripped up jeans that flaunted her curvy hips and lean legs.
 She accessorized the look with a large brown leather purse slung over her shoulder, brown sandals, and gold hoop earrings.